kstephens/swig-101/README.md

 # Benefits

-SWIG:

 * Parses SWIG interface definition files.
 * SWIG interface defintions are a superset of C/C++.
-* Many C/C++ header files can be used verbatim with minimal specification.
+* Many C/C++ header files can be used verbatim.
-* Interface definitions can target multiple target languages with little additional effort.
+* Can target multiple languages with little effort.
-* Generated FFI code is statically-generated, reducing runtime costs.
+* Generated bindings are statically-generated, reducing runtime costs.
-* FFI code can be dynamically loaded or statically linked.
+* Bindings s can be dynamically loaded or statically linked.
-* FFI code is self-contained.
+* Binding code is self-contained.
 * Hinting for improved integration and representation.
 * Template driven, user's can write generator for multiple purposes.

+# Applications

 * Use dynamic language to test C/C++ code.
+* Reduce adoption costs.
+* Integration with other tools.

-# Native Code Support
+# Comprehensive Native Code Support

-Comprehensive support:

 * C struct and union
 * C/C++ Pointers, references, `const` declarations